-Career planning site Zippia reports that, despite uneven pay rates in a wide range of jobs, 54%+ of professionals would leave their current position for a raise.
+In fact, career planning site Zippia says 50%+ of professionals would quit their current position for a raise.

 First, document your worth for a raise in salary.

 Make a list of your recent contributions, including projects delivered, suggestions raised in meetings, or initiatives you’ve volunteer to take on, or revenue you’ve produced.
 Then, put figures to these successes, either by estimating hard dollar amounts or percentages of improvement.

 Also, review your bottom-line additions.
 Do you negotiate vendor agreements or evaluate them to get the most cost-effective service?
 You are saving money that can be documented as justification for your raise.
 Glassdoor even offers a preparation guide to help you identify key points.

 Next, pull out commendations you’ve received for your work.
 These comments can be in any form, such as a great email from your boss, or from a client who has praised your ability to handle tough situations.